David-Golacis/IT-Support-Dashboard/README.md

 - Identification of commonly requested details in ticket responses

 An interactive Power BI dashboard can be downloaded [here](https://github.com/David-Golacis/IT-Support-Dashboard/blob/main/IT%20Support%20Dashboard.pbix).

 The dataset used can be found [here](https://github.com/David-Golacis/IT-Support-Dashboard/blob/main/Dataset/aa_dataset-tickets-multi-lang-5-2-50-version.csv).

 ## Data Structure Overview

+The Customer IT Support dataset consists of one table with 28,587 records.
+Shown below is the structure of the database.

 | Field    | Description                                                                   | Data Type |
 |----------|-------------------------------------------------------------------------------|-----------|